 With Airwallex, you can open a multi-currency account online and start making transfers to more than 120 countries within minutes.
 The Airwallex Business Account also allows you to open local currency accounts and accept payments from 180 countries, allowing you to save on transaction fees and giving you a quick and easy way to expand your global reach.
 Every account comes with free employee card users and company cards.

-Explore, the basic account, is free (provided you deposit or maintain at least £10k in your account every month, otherwise the premium plans are between £49 and £999 per month and there’s custom pricing available for high-volume businesses.
+Explore, the basic account, is free (provided you deposit or maintain at least £10k in your account every month, otherwise the premium plans are between £49 and £999 per month, and unlock features like customisable approvals and rules-based automation.
+There’s custom pricing available for high-volume businesses.
 There are no set up costs – you just pay a small currency conversion fee.
 You also get access to a wealth of tools and integrations including Xero and Oracle.

 Plans and pricing: